P2PJapanese/P2PJapanese.github.io/index.md

 ---
 ...
 # Let's Learn Japanese with P2P Lesson
-You can take lessons in your home with Skype or if you live in around Osaka or Kyoto, I can go to your place!
+You can take lessons in your home with Skype and also I can go to your place in Osaka and Kyoto!

-Text
+## News!
+I started accepting BTC!!

 ## Couses
 *  Beginner